Vallas25/pipeteerrobot-inholland/README.md

 Here you can find all the final scripts that MJ wrote during P11 at InHolland university of applied sciences for the OT-2

-The first script is an serial dilution tutorial
+96 wells dilution: dilutes samples from a 96 wells plate to an standard OD

-The scond script is an adaped version of the pipetting exercice of P3
+Pipeteer oefening: carries out an adapted version of the pipetting excercice of P3 LSC

-The third script fills a 96 wells plate with different concentrations of stock solution
+Simulate: script used to simulate the python scripts

+Tutorial: carries out a serial dilution.
+The opentrons API tutorial was followed

-The forth script dilutes each sample of a 96 wells plate to the same OD on a new 96 wells plat
+random dilution: dilutes a stock solution to a random concentration on a 96 wells plate.
+Used for the 96 wells dilution protocol